Home

 dal.ca/upass.

-Learn more about your Health and Dental Plan
+Learn more about Health & Wellness services

 The King’s Student Union (KSU) Health and Dental Plan provides coverage for medical, dental, travel, accident, vision and many other services and perks.
 All full-time students who begin their studies in September are automatically enrolled in the KSU Health Plan and the cost of the plan is included in your student fees.